• About Lovely Etc.

 Materials for DIY Photo Canvas

 • A poster print of your photo – make sure to get a poster print, not a photo enlargement.
-If given the choice between matte and glossy finish, choose matte.
 Your photo needs to be at least two inches longer and two inches wider than your canvas.
+You can get poster prints at various photo sites, but I have always had good luck with the regular satin poster prints from Walgreens.

 • A canvas.
-Amazon has some great deals on packs of blank canvases or you can always use an old painted canvas that you no longer want.
+Amazon has some great deals on packs of blank canvases or you can always use a previously painted canvas that you no longer want.

-• Optional – a brayer (This is such a helpful little roller for smoothing things you mod podge).
+• A brayer – Optional.
+This is such a helpful little roller for smoothing things you mod podge.

 mod podging a photo to the canvas and wrapping the edges

-Turn the canvas over and press along the underside of the canvas to make sure the photo is adhered.
+Turn the canvas over and press (or roll) along the underside of the canvas to make sure the photo is adhered.

 Let the mod podge dry thoroughly and then use your fingers to wrap your photo around the edges of the canvas.
 Sharpen the creases with your fingers.